 But, first, let’s take a look at the health virtues of oats.

 The humble oat offers a well-rounded morsel of nourishment.
-A half-cup serving of oats has about 27 grams of carbohydrate, 5 grams of protein, and 2.6 grams of mostly poly- and monounsaturated fats (heart-healthy).
+A half-cup serving of oats has about 27 grams of carbohydrates, 5 grams of protein, and 2.6 grams of mostly polyunsaturated and monounsaturated fats (heart-healthy).

 They’re also a rich source of vitamins and minerals, like iron.
 Here are a few deets.
 A half-cup of oats contains:

 - 4 grams of fiber

 - 55.8 mg magnesium

 - 164 mg phosphorous